CHiPs (film): Development

 In 2005, a theatrical release motion picture version of the show was announced, starring Wilmer Valderrama as Ponch, though as of 2013 this production was still "stalled".
-Erik Estrada and Larry Wilcox were rumored to make cameo appearances, although Wilcox eventually declined to appear.
+Erik Estrada and Larry Wilcox were rumored to make cameo appearances, although only Estrada appeared.
 In a 2002 episode of MADtv, Valderrama and fellow That '70s Show cast member Danny Masterson were featured in two parodies of CHiPs, which featured the two actors as Ponch and Baker respectively.
 Mila Kunis also appeared in the second sketch.
 In a 2002 episode of That '70s Show, Valderrama's character, Fez, was seen in the "most likely" section of the yearbook as "most likely to appear as Ponch in a musical version of CHiPs".

 The project began as a personal film that Dax Shepard wanted to do: a motor sports comedy starring him and Michael Peña, and a tribute to the CHiPs television series.
 In an interview with Vulture, Shepard said:

-On September 2, 2014, Warner Bros. announced a film adaptation of the 1977–1983 TV series CHiPs created by Rick Rosner, which Andrew Panay would be producing along with Shepard.
+On September 2, 2014, Warner Bros. (current owners of the CHiPs television show through its 1996 acquisition of Turner Entertainment Co.) announced a film adaptation of the 1977–1983 TV series CHiPs created by Rick Rosner, which Andrew Panay would be producing along with Shepard.
 Shepard also wrote, directed and starred in the film.
 It was announced that Panay would produce the film through his Panay Films along with Ravi Mehta.
 In August 2015, the film was selected by the California Film Commission to receive $5.1 million in tax credits.

-Steven Mnuchin was the executive producer of ChiPs.
+Steven Mnuchin was the executive producer of the film.

 Filming

-Principal photography on the film began on October 21, 2015, in Los Angeles, California, utilizing many of the same sections of Southern California freeways used for the original television series, notably Interstate 210 in La Crescenta, California.
+Principal photography on the film began on October 21, 2015, in Los Angeles, California, using many of the same sections of Southern California freeways used for the original television series, notably Interstate 210 in La Crescenta, California.